Derwent Heritage Trail - Matlock to Derby (★★★★☆)

 | Looking back towards Matlock |

-On the path it is good to pay attention, because with the ground being solid rock, the paths divert off to the edge of the cliffs for some views, and the benches often sit right on the edge - so it is probably good not to just switch off and blindly follow a path without thinking about it (whee!).
+On the path it is good to pay attention, because with the ground being solid rock, the paths divert off to the edge of the cliffs for views, and the benches often sit right on the edge - so it is probably good not to just switch off, and blindly follow a path without thinking about it (whee!).

 | A bench with a view |

-These are solid limestone cliffs, but don't quite have the same beauty as spots such as Malham - with the cliffs instead casting quite a rough figure on the landscape.
-The views aren't too amazing either as mostly you are just looking down at the road below - but it is a dramatic hillscape all the same.
+These are solid limestone cliffs which aren't really liable to much erosion, but don't quite have the same beauty as spots such as Malham - with the cliffs here casting a rough shape on the landscape.

 | Heading down from High Tor |